| At least 50 people from at least five EU states attended this session,

 of the working class which were aggravated by legal changes made under

 Thatcher.
-Protection against unfair dismissal is still only available to
+Protection against unfair dismissal is still only available

 people who have been in their job at least one year.
 Blair has blocked

 proper implemntation of EU `social chapter ‘ measures.
-For example, he has
+For example,

 blocked the introduction of the agency work directive, and has weakened

-the Working Time Directive by continuing to allow `voluntary’ opting out
+the Working Time Directive by continuing to allow `voluntary’ opting

 of the 48 hour limit.
 It is apparently acceptable for bosses to use scabs